kofigumbs/multi/README.md

 # Multi

+- Build your own custom macOS apps with different webviews
+- Switch between the tabs with ⌘ shortcuts
+- Bridge WebNotifications to macOS Notification Center
+- Native Cut/Copy/Paste/Quit controls

-Read all about this project on my blog: <https://kofi.sexy/blog/multi>.
+Read more about the motivation and process on my blog: <https://kofi.sexy/blog/multi>.
-This project was built and tested with Swift 4.2 on macOS 10.13 High Sierra.

 ## Quick Start